JAMES WALTER FITZGIBBON (1915-1985)

-1968 - The Florence Francis House,1515 Battery Drive, Raleigh.
+1968 - The Florence Francis House, 1515 Battery Drive, Raleigh NC.
 In 1962, unable to fly home from Puerto Rico directly, Fitzgibbon found himself overnighting in a hotel in Antigua.
 There he met assistant manager Florence Irving Francis, originally from Raleigh.
 They struck up a friendship.
 Later that year, Francis and her husband returned to Raleigh.
 In 1968, they asked Fitzgibbon to design them a home on a narrow lot in Southeast Raleigh.
-Sold in 2019 to Progreen Homes LLC.
+Sold in 2019 to Progreen Homes, LLC.

 Sources include: The Missouri Historical Society; Peter Calundruccio; Nora Gottlieb; Florence Francis; Heather Tucker; Heather Fearnbach; Beth Khalifa; Brian Shawcroft; Preservation North Carolina; School of Design: The Kamphoefner Years, 1948-1973 by Roger Clark; Sybil Shumaker; Lexi Whitaker; his sister Marifrancis Fitzgibbon Hardison; NC Architects and Builders; Katrina Fairley.